sheru007/find-github-repo/README.md

+My first npm package that fetch all gtihub public repository of given username

 # find-github-repo

 Get a list of Github repositories of specified username sorted by numbers of stars in descending order and last updated time